playswap-org/play-docs/open-beta/open-beta-live-now.md

 3) start playing

-If you don’t know how to connect to the Cronos testnet and create your wallet, click [HERE.](https://docs.playswap.org/open-beta/connect-metamask-to-testnet/
+If you don’t know how to connect to the Cronos testnet and create your wallet, click [HERE.](https://docs.playswap.org/open-beta/connect-metamask-to-testnet/)

-- For testing purposes, you will be able to claim your earnings once a day.
+- You will be able to claim your earnings once a day.

-To interact with the blockchain and claim your tokens you will need to have TCRO.
-You can use [THIS](https://cronos.org/faucet) faucet to get TCRO.
+To interact with the blockchain and claim your tokens you will need to have BNB.
+You can use [THIS](https://testnet.binance.org/faucet-smart) faucet to get BNB.

-After opening the page you simply need to add your Wallet address and wait for the TCRO to arrive.
+After opening the page you simply need to add your Wallet address and wait for the BNB to arrive.

 This is it.
 Now is the time to test the protocol, share the project with your friends and bring them on to join our community.